alicial/jQuery.Tagify/README.markdown

         $('textarea').( {outputDelimiter: ','} );

-* CSS class to style the tagify div and tags, see Styles section
+* CSS class to style the tagify div and tags, see tagify-style.css

         $('textarea').( {cssClass: 'tagify-container'} );